dgroomes/sourcegraph-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project

-* [ ] Install the current versio of `src`, the Sourcegraph CLI tool.
+* [x] DONE Install the current version of `src`, the Sourcegraph CLI tool.
 I already have an old installation.
 Get it up-to-date and make sure it works.
 This is one of the optional things needed for indexing.
 * [ ] Likewise, run Docker at the same time as the Sourcegraph App.
 See if it indexing works.
 * [ ] List out more todos.
 I want to try the intellij plugin, browser extension, etc. I want to use Sourcegraph as the